What is Hip Impingement?

 While hip impingement can be debilitating, it isn't untreatable.
 With some combination of physical therapy, anti-inflammatory injections, and, if necessary, reconstructive surgery, you can expect a full recovery.

 If you are in pain from hip impingement there are many treatment options available that can get you back on track in no time.
-Find out more here or book an appointment with one of our orthopedic specialists here.
+Find out about possible treatment options here.

 Experiencing Pain?
 Do you Have an Injury?